-- a detailed project plan (maximum 12 pages excluding appendices) - a list of all chief investigators and collaborators who have shared authority and responsibility for leading and directing the design, conduct and reporting of the proposed project outlined in this application including the affiliations of each person listed. - a detailed and itemised project budget, including but not limited to disaggregation by project component and Financial Year (FY), and your related fee card - a detailed list of any partner contributions (either funding or in kind) and their value, in a table format
+- a detailed project plan, including your project methodology and a project feasibility analysis (maximum 12 pages excluding appendices) - a list of all chief investigators using the template available on business.gov.au who have shared authority and responsibility for leading and directing the design, conduct and reporting of the proposed project outlined in this application, including the affiliations of each person listed.
+This should include advice on which Chief Investigators meet the definition of being primarily resident in an MMM3-7 location (i.e. have been residing in an MMM3-7 location for at least 12 months prior to the grant application). - a detailed and itemised project budget, including but not limited to disaggregation by project component and Financial Year (FY), and your related fee card - a detailed risk management plan, describing how you propose to monitor, manage and report identified risks including risks that may arise during your project (maximum two pages)